 Beyond the Dashboard

 While a warning light is annoying, the the “door ajar” issue is much deeper that that.
-When the light is on you can assume the car’s computer thinks the door is open, and if that’s the case:
+If the car’s computer thinks the door is open, it might also:

-- The interior dome lights won’t shut off (unless you manually do it).
-This can lead to the battery draining over night.
+- Leave the interior dome lights on which can lead to the battery draining over night.

-- The doors won’t lock when the vehicle is in motion.
-A safety concern for owners with kids.
+- Refuse to lock the doors when the vehicle is in motion.
+A safety concern for anyone, but especially those owners with kids.

-- You can’t lock the doors when you leave the car parked.
+- The key fob won’t be able to lock the doors when you leave the car parked.
 Hello, thieves!

 “This is a big safety issue, and if my wife’s car door does not stay locked during an accident or because all the dome lights come on when trying to drive at night and causes an accident.
 I will sue Ford for not having a reasonable recall.
 This is the biggest issue with the 2011 Ford Edge.”